panbhatt/HapiTutorials/README.md

 * node plugins.js [ For how to use to plugin]

 * node dbPluginDepExp.js [ For plugin dependency and exposing a function]
+* node glue.js [ For configurting the plugins via GLUE ]